soraticat/Random-Password-Generator/README.md

 The password draws from a pool of character sets including Special Characters, Numeric Characters, Lowercase Characters, and Uppercase Characters.

-The password is then displayed for the used to copy.
+The password is then displayed for the user to copy.

 https://soraticat.github.io/Random-Password-Generator/